pangbox/rugburn/README.md

 "Rugburn" was chosen arbitrarily, inspired by an anagram of GameGuard.
 Before release it was known as ijlshim or ggtfo, and you may see occasional references to this in the code or Git history.

 ## License
-Most of the code of rugburn is licensed under the ISC license.
+Most of the code of Rugburn is licensed under the ISC license.
 Some portions are licensed differently.
 See [LICENSE.md](./LICENSE.md) for complete licensing information.

 The long and short of Rugburn's license is that you are free to do with it what you please, although you should maintain the necessary copyright license disclaimers if you are reproducing a substantial portion of the program.